Peaks and Points Acupuncture and Integrative Health in Peterborough

 Hours

-Monday - Friday - book online or contact for availability
+Book online or contact for availability

-How does it work?
+How does acupuncture work?

-What does acupuncture treat?
+What conditions acupuncture treat?

 Acupuncture can treat a long list of issues including anxiety, mild depression, migraines, insomnia, digestive issues, fertility issues, adverse side effects of chemotherapy, menopausal issues, issues related to stroke, Bell's Palsy, trigeminal neuralgia, acute and chronic pain, and more.
 Treatment options are also available for cosmetic and facial acupuncture to treat fine lines, wrinkles, and signs of aging, but also address the underlying conditions that may be causing the signs on the face.
 AcuLift microneedling using a microneedle pen is also a treatment option for a more aesthetic outcome.

-How many treatments will I need?
+How many acupuncture treatments will I need?

 Cosmetic Acupuncture is recommended weekly for 12 sessions for maximum, lasting results followed by maintenance sessions.
 AcuLift microneedling is recommended once a month for 5 sessions.